jackson-jackson/THM/README.md

 # THM
-A diary of my THM CTFs
+A diary of my TryHackMe.com (THM) CTFs.